graphieros/my-website/README.md

 Now available is https://graphieros.com/touch_writer/touch_writer.html which provides a way to write graphieros on any device, using a virtual keyboard.
 And this one has a twinking cursor too, providing handy location indication.
 The glyph database is present in the js file itself, to make it usable offline.
 As graphieros words are built by cumulating base glyphs, some readymade cumulations are provided, with a "COMBO!" notification upon detection.
 Check out the video here: https://graphieros.com/touch_writer/touch_writer.mp4 Audio files have been added which make the user hear the phonology when a glyph is validated.
-However this addition makes the program unstable in some browsers, and laggy; however works fine in Chrome.
+A .png can also be generated upon clicking a button, to save your text.

 <img src="https://github.com/graphieros/my-website/blob/master/myWebsite.png" width="500px">